 Its collection is divided into 10 curatorial and research departments, accordingly mostly to the origins of the pieces.

-Among the British Museum highlights are famous objects such as the Rosetta Stone, which helped us finally understand the ancient Egyptian language, and the Book of the Dead, a collection of rites and spells that helped us understand the funerary traditions of ancient Egypt.
+Among the British Museum highlights are famous objects such as the Rosetta Stone, which finally made it possible to translate and understand the ancient Egyptian language, and the Book of the Dead, a collection of rites and spells that helped us understand the funerary traditions of ancient Egypt.

 Although the British Museum has a lot of objects, it can easily be visiting in a few hours, so it is perfect even if you only have a few days in London.

-Thinking about those who don’t want to get museum bored, or don’t have enough time to see everything inside the museum, we created this list of masterpieces, with the most famous items and the best exhibits that you must see in the British Museum
+Thinking about those who don’t want to get museum bored, or don’t have enough time to see everything inside the museum, we created this list of masterpieces, with the most famous items and the best exhibits that you must see at the British Museum.